jpavlakis/Chord-DHT/README.md

-#Chord-DHT
+# Chord-DHT

-Custom implementation of Chord in the scope of Multidimensional Data Structures course in CEID, University of Patras.
+Custom implementation of Chord in the scope of Multidimensional Data Structures course at CEID, University of Patras.

 ## How to use